sagemath/trac_to_gh/Issue 5712.md

 # Issue 5712: notebook -- Get rid of the stupid "unable to immediately interrupt computation" alert that drives me nuts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5712

 Original creator: was